WaterByWind/grafana-dashboards/UniFi-UAP/README.md

 ### Quick Start
 1. Enable SNMP monitoring on your UAPs via UniFi controller
-2. Merge the included `telegraf.conf` with your local Telegraf instance configuration (or create a new instance)
+2. Merge the included `telegraf-inputs.conf` with your local Telegraf instance configuration (or create a new instance)
   1. Edit the SNMP 'community' string as appropriate
   2. Edit the 'agents' list to include all of your monitored UAPs
-  3. If you already have an InfluxDB output configured in your Telegraf instance you do not need the output section.
-Otherwise:
+  3. If you do _not_ already have an InfluxDB output configured in your Telegraf instance:
+    1. Merge the included `telegraf-outputs.conf` with your local Telegraf instance configuration:
-    1. Edit the URL to your new InfluxDB instance
+    2. Edit the URL to your new InfluxDB instance
-    2. Edit the username and pawssword for this InfluxDB instance as appropriate
+    3. Edit the username and pawssword for this InfluxDB instance as appropriate
 3. Restart Telegraf
 4. Import the included `unifi-ap-dashboard.json` as a new dashboard into your local Grafana instance